All Episodes

 Well, that's cool.

-I'm happy to know that.
+I'm happy to note that.

-That's uh that's Biden math.
+That's Biden map.

-I think you and all the other rich guys that have been turned down for ownership by the bureaucrats at the NFL should pick up the contract of all those unemployed football players that are out of work because of their mean owners.
+I think you and all the other rich guys that have been turned down for ownership by the bureaucrats at the NFL should pick up the contracts of all those unemployed football players that are out of work because of their mean owners.

 Yep, and save America at the same time.

-Well, you know, I love the entrepreneurial spirit as it lives uh in your in your heart there, but we are on the verge of this uh NFL lockout, whatever else.
+Well, you know, I love the entrepreneurial spirit as it lives in your heart there.

 We're on the verge of this thing being solved.

-Well, I can't, I'm very sad, Rush, because because the thought of you in the owner's box has a lot of appeal for me and I think I would be I know what you're talking about.
+Well, I'm very sad, Rush, because the thought of you in the owner's box has a lot of appeal for me.

-I would be an owner people would come out to watch.
+I would be an owner, people would come out to watch.

-I I don't think there's any question about that.
+I don't think there's any question about that.

-I I think you are extremely observant.
+I think you are extremely observant.

-Think it's a marketing possibility.
+Think of the marketing possibility.

 Yeah, well, on the team, you kind of have an inside angle on the naming rights.